Konstantin von Neurath: Trial and imprisonment

 The Allies prosecuted Neurath at the Nuremberg trials in 1946.
 Otto von Lüdinghausen appeared for his defence.
 The prosecution accused him of "conspiracy to commit crimes against peace; planning, initiating and waging wars of aggression; war crimes and crimes against humanity".
 Neurath's defence strategy was predicated on the fact that his successor and fellow defendant, Ribbentrop, was more culpable for the atrocities committed in the Nazi state than Neurath was.

 The International Military Tribunal acknowledged that most of Neurath's crimes against humanity were conducted during his short tenure as nominal Protector of Bohemia and Moravia, especially in quelling the Czech resistance, and in the summary execution of several university students.
 The tribunal came to the consensus that Neurath had been a willing and active participant in war crimes but held no such prominent position during the height of the Third Reich's tyranny and so had been only a minor adherent to the atrocities committed.
 He was found guilty by the Allies on all four counts and was sentenced to 15 years' imprisonment.

-Neurath was held as a war criminal in Spandau Prison until November 1954, when he was released in the wake of the Paris Conference, officially because of his ill health, as he had suffered a heart attack.
+Neurath was held as a war criminal in Spandau Prison until 6 November 1954, when he was released in the wake of the Paris Conference, officially because of his ill health, as he had suffered a heart attack.

 Later life

-He retired to his family's estates in Enzweihingen, where he died two years later, aged 83.
+He retired to his family's estates in Enzweihingen, where he died two years later on 14 August 1956, aged 83.
+He was the uncle of writer and diplomat Wendelgard von Staden.